 Taking corn to another level, Guatemalans also use corn flour not only to make tortillas but for bread and a hot drink called “atol de elote“.
-Not wasting any corn, bad corn will go to the animals, so this way animals are fed and saving them extra animal feed.
-Though many Guatemalans are Catholic, most of them also belongs to indigenous Mayan.
+Not wasting any corn, bad corn will go to the animals, this way animals are fed and saving them extra animal feed.
+Though many Guatemalans are Catholic, a big percentage of the country’s population is to indigenous Mayan, which in their beliefs corn tells an interesting story.
 According to Mayan mythology, God created man and woman from a seed of corn.
 Mentioning all these, Guatemalan corn tells culture, history and justifies its importance to its people.

 If you enjoyed the bits of information you’ve read, make sure to subscribe to my mailing list to get my latest blog straight from your inbox.
 Or, follow me on Facebook or Instagram to know the latest scoop from The Mixed Culture.
 Feel free to email me for any questions you may have or comment below.